• Salads | Side Dishes

 Can You Make This Ahead Of Time?

 Because there are no leafy greens in shopska salad that can wilt, you can make this salad a couple of days ahead of time.
+Just make sure you add the olive oil and feta cheese just before serving.
 Cover the bowl with plastic wrap or transfer to an airtight container and keep it in the fridge.
 It travels well, so it’s great to take on picnics or to potlucks and cookouts.

-It’s really easy to boost this into a more hearty summer meal that’s great for meal prep.
-I like to add in some grilled chicken or shrimp for lunches and light even meals when the weather is hot.
+• Salad Entree: It’s really easy to boost this into a more hearty summer meal that’s great for meal prep.
+I like to add in some grilled chicken or shrimp for lunches and light dinner meals when the weather is hot.

 TIPS FROM NELI’S KITCHEN